Kavi Kunjara Bharati: Works

 The first song was the favourite of S.G.
 Kittappa and T.R.
 Mahalingam who have given disc recordings of it.

 Azhahar Kuravanji

-Kuravanjis are dance-dramas in Tamil half way between Bhaagavatha Mela Naataka and rustic dance-dramas.
+Kuravanjis are dance-dramas in Tamil halfway between Bhaagavatha Mela Naataka and rustic dance-dramas.
 The accent is on high entertainment value with the use of Rakti raagas and folk tunes.
 Rhythmic sol-fa passages and onomatopoeic phrases are used to enliven the pure dance passages.

 Azhahar Kuravanji is the story of the heroine falling in love with Maalazhagar.
 The first invocatory song in Kanada is in Sanskrit and here one can read the mudrai "Hitha kunjara bhanita" in the charanam.
 In fact, this first song itself shows that Kavikunjara Bhaarathi, a contemporary of Shri Tyaagaraaja, has adopted the classical division of the composition into pallavi, anupallavi and Charanam.

 A beautiful description of Maalazhagar surrounded by his devotees performing all services follows in the Saaranga raga song.
 The arrival of Mohanavalli along with her sakhis is portrayed in the Khamaas raaga composition.